anvlbl/pgnode-mgm/README.md

 ## Plans on future

-- Rewrite from callbacks to promises
+- Rewrite from callbacks to promises (and from promises to async/await)
+- Rewrite from JS to TS
 - Add a redirect with use SetTimeout
-- Add ORM (Sequelize)
+- Add ORM (Sequelize or TypeOrm)
 - Add new fuctions (update)
 - Add autorization
 - Add container for remote start